ssyeda422/sv-pqp/exercise1/README.md

 Finally, this folder contains a simple bash script `warmup-script.sh` which asks the user:
 - Which command to use (`curl` or `h2load`)
 - If `h2load`, how many requests to send
+- Whether to use tcp, unix, or all to connect to nginx
 - And finally, which file size to ping out of the following options: tenkb, hundredkb, onemb, twomb, eightmb, and tenmb.

-Then, based on the user's input, the script will return the output of the commands, pinging the server http://localhost:81 with the specified filesize extension.
+Then, based on the user's input, the script will return the output of the commands, pinging the server with the specified filesize extension.

 ## Directions: